p0pr0ck5/lua-resty-waf/README.md

 	},
 	opts = {},
 	action = "DENY",
-	description = "Deny more than 5 requests to wp-login.php in 60 seconds"
+	description = "Deny more than 5 POST requests to wp-login.php in 60 seconds"
 }
 ```